GFA-RDIP/Morgana/README.md

 ## Project Team

 Edward Ross (back end)

-Jagdish Sawlani (analysis)
+Nicholas Roberts (front end, network analysis, project design)

-Thanks for the assistance provided by the mentors Nicholas Roberts, Jarny Choi and Tung van Truong in the development of the backend and analysis.
+Thanks for the assistance provided by the mentors Jarny Choi and Tung van Truong in the development of the backend, analysis and design.

+Thanks also to Jagdish Sawlani for early input into the preperation of the data for analysis.

 ## HealthHack Melbourne 2016 Project Brief